Welcome to IU Bloomington! We're looking forward to helping you get off to a great start during your first term. Follow

 - Update personal information such as your name and address

 We suggest bookmarking the home page.
-It's a calendar you'll want to keep referring back to.
+It's a resource you'll want to keep referring back to.

 - Grant third-party payer access to parents or guardians

 If someone is helping you fund your college education, make it easy for him or her to do it.

 Let your parents (and whomever else you choose) set up e-bill notifications, pay bills electronically, and view bursar account details.
 Student Central has easy instructions for you to set up an authorized payer.

 - Set up your MyHealth Patient Portal